Welcome to Little Seeds Therapy. My name is Julie Dini and I am an Educational and Developmental Psychologist from Adelaide, South Australia.

 For many children, the special relationship they have with their psychologist, counsellor, social worker or teacher is incredibly significant in helping them deal with what life brings.

-If you are a therapist, counsellor or psychologist or a parent wanting to help a child reach their amazing potential, I hope you will enjoy using Dealing in Feelings and that you will find some inspiration at Little Seeds.
+If you are a therapist, counsellor or psychologist or a parent wanting to help a child reach their amazing potential, I hope you will find some inspiration at Little Seeds.

 Dini J 'Foster Care' in Rubin, I.L, Merrick, J (eds) Health Care for People with Intellectual and Developmental Disabilities Across the Lifespan 3 edition Graydanus, D.E Patel D.R., Springer International Switzerland 2016 pp103-110.